LzOggar/Easynote/README.md

 We derive a master key from your password and we store it in your session.
 When you create a new Note, a random symetric key is generated then it used with AES-512 algorithm to encrypt your note.
 Finally, we encrypt your symetric key with your master key and AES-512 algorithm.

 Keys and Notes are encrypted and stored in database.
 So, you are the only person who can decrypt your notes.
 Important note, if you lost your password.
-We'll not able to recover it and all of your notes 'll be deleted.
+We'll not able to recover it and all of your notes 'll be lost.

 ## Usage
 1. Register new user (you'll automatically redirect to /Dashboard/ page).